yuhao-lin007/codeWithYuhao/README.md

-# Yuhao Lin - Personal Website
+# Yuhao Lin - Personal Portfolio

-A modern, responsive personal website built with React and Framer Motion.
+A modern, responsive personal portfolio website built with React and Framer Motion.
 This website showcases my skills, experience, and projects in an elegant and interactive way.

-## 🚀 Features
+## ✨ Features

 - **Modern Design**: Clean and professional design with smooth animations
 - **Responsive Layout**: Fully responsive design that works on all devices
 - **Interactive Animations**: Smooth scroll animations and hover effects using Framer Motion
+- **Dark/Light Mode**: Toggle between dark and light themes
+- **Contact Form**: Functional contact form with FormSubmit integration
+- **Project Showcase**: Featured projects with conditional links
 - **Performance Optimized**: Fast loading times and optimized for SEO
-- **Contact Form**: Functional contact form with validation
-- **Dark/Light Theme Ready**: Easy to implement theme switching

 ## 🛠️ Technologies Used